--The EU has free trade agreements with 53 countries to overcome such tariffs, and is negotiating a further 74 such agreements.
+-The EU has free trade agreements with over 50 countries to overcome such tariffs, and is currently negotiating a number of other agreements.

 -EU now exempts services and many goods from duties anyway.
 In 2009 UK charged customs duty of just 1.76% on non-EU imports.
 This is so low that the EU Common Market is basically redundant as a customs union with tariff walls.

--Major economies eg. Japan (the world’s 3rd largest) are not in a trading bloc.
+-Major economies eg. Japan (one of the world’s largest) are not in a trading bloc.

 -Norway and Switzerland are not in the EU, yet they export far more per capita to the EU than the UK does; this suggests that EU membership is not a prerequisite for a healthy trading relationship.